mir123/lunitas/README.md

-# luna.js
+# Lunitas

-Make a lunar phase calendar with Javascript.
+Make a lunar phase calendar between any dates, using JavaScript and SVG.
 See at [https://guineo.org/lunitas/](https://guineo.org/lunitas/).

 ## 0.Intro

-Generate a daily moon phase calendar in your browser using SVG.
+Generate a daily moon phase calendar with lunar eclipses in your browser.

 ## 1. Usage

 Download all files and put in folder.
-Open luna.html in your browser.
+Open luna_one.html in your browser.

 Adjust the parameters and print.
 If you make a weekly calendar you may need to print on several pages and then tape or glue them together.
 It is also possible to export to PDF and then open it with a [vector editor](https://inkscape.org/) to adapt the design to your imagination.

 ## 2. To do

 - Add solar eclipse, red moon and other predictions
+- Draw lunar eclipses

 ## 3. Acknowledgements